 Water Research Facilities

-NREL advances water power technologies by leveraging its vast experience in cross-functional, integrated renewable energy research and development along with established validation and optimization capabilities and facilities.
+NREL advances water power technologies by leveraging its vast experience in cross-functional, integrated renewable energy research and development along with established validation and optimization capabilities and water research facilities.

 Get a closer look at the lab's tools and technology via NREL's 360-degree water power facilities tour, which includes the administration and engineering building, dynamometers, controllable grid interface, structural technology laboratory, and water power instrumentation laboratory.